To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 8. Only 29% of Employees Are Happy with Career Advancement Opportunities

-The chance for professional development on the job is especially important to the younger generations: according to a Gallup survey, up to 87 percent of Millennials consider development in a job important.
+The chance for professional development on the job is especially important to the younger generations.
+According to a Gallup workplace study, younger employees consistently rank development opportunities and meaningful career progression among the most important factors when evaluating a job.

 9. 85% of employees take more initiative when they receive feedback in the workplace

-Also, leaders must encourage bottom-up feedback as well.
+Also, leaders must encourage bottom-up feedback as well, ensuring employees feel safe sharing honest opinions and suggestions for improvement.

 10. Diverse and inclusive organizations work 12% harder, are 19% more likely to stay longer with the organization and collaborate 57% more effectively with peers